 Trauma refers to an overwhelming level of stress created through particularly distressing, challenging, or painful experiences.
-When these experiences exceed our ability to manage or cope then unresolved trauma can occur.
-The trauma will usually be held and manifested in the body and can impact our sense of self, our relationships, and our work.
+When these experiences exceed our ability to cope then unresolved trauma can occur.
+Trauma is often held in the body and can impact your sense of self, relationships, and even your work.

 Because of the painful nature of trauma, and the need for us to cope, memories can remain relatively hidden.
-Then, often years later, something can happen that reminds us of our past experiences and we can start to feel increasingly overwhelmed, anxious, confused or numb.
+Often years later, something may happen that reminds us of our past and we can start to feel increasingly overwhelmed, anxious, confused or numb.

 If you have experienced traumatic events or think you have unresolved trauma then it is likely you will experience some of the following symptoms:

-As a trauma therapist, my overall goal is to help you gain control over and reduce disturbing symptoms.
-I can help you to re-establish a healthy relationship with yourself and start to become more connected with your life.
+As a trauma therapist, my overall goal is to help you gain control over, and reduce, disturbing symptoms.
+I can help you to re-establish a healthy relationship with yourself and start to become more connected with others in your life.

-During the early stages of trauma therapy I can support you to find a sense of safety and stability.
-I will also help you to develop strategies and build on wider resources of support.
-You will learn how to regulate your emotions and manage unhelpful and distressing symptoms.
-I can also assist you in developing and strengthening skills for managing difficult memories, and gradually help you make sense of what happened.
+During the early stages of therapy I'll help you find a greater place of safety and ease.
+You'll learn how to regulate your emotions, develop a range of coping strategies and build on wider sources of support.
+I can also assist you in learning skills for managing difficult memories and gradually help you make sense of what happened.

-It is important to state that trauma therapy, especially in the early phase, is not about discussing or bringing to surface disturbing memories as this can be re-traumatising.
-The most important focus of the therapy is to help you to establish a solid foundation of safety, stability and self-regulation so that you can start to live a more fulfilling life.
+Furthermore, we can address feelings of powerlessness, shame and guilt that tend to be present with unresolved trauma.
+The focus of the therapy is to help you establish a solid foundation of stability and self-regulation so that you can live a more fulfilling life.